-Photography 2 - SCCC (Not offered 2023-2024)
+Photography 2 - SUNY Sullivan (SCCC)

-In this advanced level of Photography using digital media, students will use the knowledge and skills developed in Photography 1.
-The student will develop major projects in concentrated areas.
-The student may produce works suitable for inclusion in portfolios.
-Students may take this course for college credit.
+In this advanced level of Photography using digital media, students will use the knowledge and skills developed in Photography 1 to develop their own voice.
+The student will develop major projects in self driven concentrated areas.
+The student will produce works suitable for inclusion in portfolios and submit an AP 2 Design portfolio in May.
+Students may take this course for college credit through SCCC and AP accreditation concurrently.

-Prerequisites: Studio in Art and Studio in Photography I
+• Prerequisites: Studio in Art and Studio in Photography I